 Career Development Process

-Phase 1 – Know Yourself
+Stage 1 – Know Yourself

 Values – Who you are, what you hold dear, what upsets you, and what underlies your decisions, are all connected to your personal values.
 Your values reflect what is important to you.
 They are a shorthand way of describing your motivations.
 Take a few minutes to complete these Values Assessments to gain a better understanding of your own personal values.